OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

   icon: icon-blog
 ---

+# TLDR:

+- A strong API can help improve the UI significantly.
+- The right use of GraphQL significantly reduced our UI complexity.
+- Apollo client removed the need to manage back-end data in UI application code.
+- Our setup has limitations, but the cost has been justifiable by the benefits.
+- In future services we should investigate GraphQL service behind the gateway.

 >     "Initial commit" - Dušan Andrić, April 1 2019

 This was the first commit in a repo titled `argo-platform`.
 "Initial commit" are words with strong power towards us developers.
 At the time, I was working on The Kids First Data Portal (KF), it was my first project with the team, the project that introduced me to distributed microservice systems.
 Like any "first projects", many lessons were learned, things that I picked up that stuck with me til today, as well as mistakes that I learned not to repeat.
 KF was coming to an end, and I could not resist the gravity of "Initial commit".
 Here was a blank canvas, a chance to put all the lessons to test.
 So on the same day, I pushed a batch of commits that includes "sets up server and some test schema stitching".
 This was the foundation of what is today the [platform-api](https://github.com/icgc-argo/platform-api) repo, the front-door to everything the ICGC Argo Platform's backend has to offer.
 This is what lead to it.

-# TLDR:

-- If you have a messy UI, maybe your API can use a change.
-- The right use of GraphQL significantly reduced our UI complexity.
-- Apollo client removed the need to manage back-end data in UI application code.
-- We should write future

 I mostly worked on the front-end of KF.
 Being the first time I built a production React web project, I did not fully anticipate the complexities of a web app with so many back-end interactions.
 The apps I was used to building in my previous role were complex educational games, with intricate multi-touch gestures and scorring algorithms, but they only ever had to make a handful of API calls.
 I thought I knew React, but the code I found myself writing felt different from my expectation for a React app.
 We had layers and layers of containers to manage data, some of which were coming from the back-end, others are transformed / combination of them with local states.